 NEW ENGLAND CLASSIC CHARITY RIDE OVERVIEW

-The New England Classic offers three types of riding opportunities for
+The New England Classic offers two types of riding opportunities for participants:

 - The Trail Ride is for small and midsized enduro bikes with street